XOMAv2/pathlang/README.md

 ### `filter` - (pred arg & args)
 Accepts two or more arguments.
-First argument must be an expression which works on atomic value and returns atomic value or collection with one element.
+First argument must be an expression which works on atomic value and returns atomic value, empty collection or collection with one element.
 If this expression returns false, empty collection or nil they treat as logical false other values treat as logical true.
 Second and other arguments can be an atomic value or collection of atomic values.
 Function processes each atomic value, passes it into pred expression and if pred returns logical true